 i know that isaiah is a book that so many are familiar with in parts because of songs written from portions of Scripture, popular memory verses, and sermon passages. we all are familiar with the passages often quoted at christmas:

-behold, a virgin will be with child and bear a son,
+behold, a virgin will be with child and bear a son,and

 and she will call His name Immanuel.